-Perform these exercises in a paved area at least 76 m - 30 m (250 ft - 100 ft) that is not open to traffic.
+Perform these exercises in a paved area at least 76 m - 30 m that is not open to traffic.
 A closed, well marked parking lot without obstacles (light poles, curbs, etc.) makes a good practice area.
 Be aware of oil left by parked cars.
 Look for parking lots that are empty during off hours, such as schools, churches, community centers or shopping centers.
 Do not trespass on private property.